Personal Branding: 7 steps to create yours + definition

 • Provide proof of your skills.

-• Put a face on the brand to promote.
+• Put a face on the brand personality to promote.

-The best way to prove your skills is to have succeeded in developing your own community on social networks.
-Whether you’re looking for a job or freelance gigs, personal branding can only help you. 😎
+A good way to prove your skills is to have succeeded in developing your own community on social networks.
+Whether you’re looking for a job or freelance gigs, it can only help you. 😎

 Plus, it keeps you on top of best practices and new trends to follow.
 This way, you continue to develop your skills over time.